rvsia/vut-2022-react/02-mvc-integration/README.md

 Open up Keychain Access app.
 Select Certificates tab
 Click on login menu item in the sidebar.
-Drag and drop server.crt located in server to the list of items. new item named "Test CA" is created
+Drag and drop cert.crt located in server to the list of items. new item named "Test CA" is created

 Double-click on the new item.